Dombey and Son: Plot summary

 The story concerns Paul Dombey, the wealthy owner of the shipping company of the book's title, whose dream is to have a son to continue his business.
 The book begins when his son is born and Dombey's wife dies shortly after giving birth.
 Following the advice of Mrs Louisa Chick, his sister, Dombey employs a wet nurse named Mrs Richards (Toodle).
-Dombey already has a six-year-old daughter Florence, but, bitter at her not having been the desired boy, he neglects her continually.
-One day, Mrs Richards, Florence, and her maid, Susan Nipper, secretly pay a visit to Mrs Richards' house in Staggs's Gardens so that Mrs Richards can see her children.
-During this trip, Florence becomes separated from them and is kidnapped for a short time by Good Mrs Brown, before being returned to the streets.
-She makes her way to Dombey and Son's offices in the City and there is found and brought home by Walter Gay, an employee of Mr Dombey, who first introduces her to his uncle, the navigation instrument maker Solomon Gills, at his shop The Wooden Midshipman.
+Dombey already has a six-year-old daughter, Florence, but, bitter at her not having been the desired boy, he neglects her; following her mother's death, her main source of love is her young attendant, Susan Nipper.
+About six months later, the two servants take their charges on an unauthorised visit to the home of Mrs Richards, so that she can see her children briefly.
+On the long walk home, Florence becomes separated from them and is kidnapped for a short time by Good Mrs Brown before being returned to the streets.
+She makes her way to Dombey and Son's offices in the City and there is found and brought home by Walter Gay, a junior employee of Mr Dombey, who first introduces her to his uncle and guardian, the navigation instrument maker Solomon Gills, at his shop, The Wooden Midshipman.

-The child, named Paul after his father, is a weak and sickly child, who does not socialise normally with others; adults call him "old fashioned".
-He is intensely fond of his sister Florence, who is deliberately neglected by her father as a supposedly irrelevant distraction.
+Dombey’s son, named Paul after his father, is a weak and sickly child who does not socialise normally with others; adults call him "old fashioned".
+He is intensely fond of his sister, Florence, who is deliberately neglected by her father as a supposedly irrelevant distraction.
 Paul is sent to the seaside at Brighton for his health, where he and Florence lodge with the ancient and acidic Mrs Pipchin.
-Finding his health beginning to improve there, Mr Dombey keeps him at Brighton and has him educated there at Dr and Mrs Blimber's school, where he and the other boys undergo both an intense and arduous education under the tutelage of Mr Feeder, B.A. and Cornelia Blimber.
-It is here that Paul is befriended by a fellow pupil, the amiable but weak-minded Mr Toots.
+Finding his health beginning to improve there, Mr Dombey keeps him at Brighton and has him educated at Dr and Mrs Blimber's school, where he and the other boys undergo an intense and arduous education under the tutelage of Mr Feeder, B.A. and Cornelia Blimber.
+It is here that Paul is befriended by a much older fellow pupil, the amiable but weak-minded Mr Toots.

-Here, Paul's health declines even further in this "great hothouse" and he finally dies.
-Dombey pushes his daughter away from him after the death of his son, while she futilely tries to earn his love.
-In the meantime, young Walter is sent off to fill a junior position in the firm's counting house in Barbados through the manipulations of Mr Dombey's confidential manager, Mr James Carker, "with his white teeth", who sees him as a potential rival through his association with Florence.
-His boat is reported lost and he is presumed drowned.
-Walter's uncle leaves to go in search of Walter, leaving his great friend Captain Edward Cuttle in charge of The Midshipman.
-Meanwhile, Florence is now left alone with few friends to keep her company.
+Here Paul's health declines even further in this "great hothouse" and he finally dies.
+Dombey pushes his daughter away from him after the death of his son while she futilely tries to earn his love.
+In the meantime young Walter is sent off to fill a junior position in the firm's counting house in Barbados through the manipulations of Mr Dombey's confidential manager, Mr James Carker, "with his white teeth", who sees him as a potential rival through his association with Florence.
+The ship, The Son and Heir, is reported lost; Walter is presumed drowned.
+Solomon Gills departs London in search of his nephew, leaving his great friend Captain Edward Cuttle in charge of The Wooden Midshipman.
+Meanwhile Florence is left alone with few friends to keep her company.